proycon/folia/docs/source/alternative_annotation.rst

 ---------------------------------

 With inline annotations one can specify an unbounded number of alternative annotations.
-This functionality is available for :ref:`span_annotation` as well, but due to the different nature of span annotations this happens in a slightly different way.
+This functionality is available for :ref:`span_annotation_category` as well, but due to the different nature of span annotations this happens in a slightly different way.